joseph-a-levine/authoring/_older/2022_books.md

 **Twelfth Night**, William Shakespeare ⟳

-**Popular crime: reflections on the celebration of violence**, Bill James
+**Popular crime: reflections on the celebration of violence**, Bill James{% sidenote "pcrcv" "A work of passion; not a single mention of baseball." %}

 **Reputations**, Juan Gabriel Vásquez (trans.
 Anne McLean)